PMArkive/PKX-Box/api/README.md

 - CRYPTO_IV_SIZE - initialization vector size.
 Example: 16
 - COLLECTION_DELETE_BATCH_SIZE - document batch size to use when deleting collections.
 Example: 50
 - CORS_ORIGINS - comma separated list of origins for the access-control-allow-origin cors header.
 Example: `http://localhost:3000,http://localhost:5000`
+- MAX_QUERY_COMPLEXITY_COST - limits the max query complexity to avoid a crafted query that kills the backend.
+Example: 2000
+- MAX_QUERY_OBJECT_COST - sets the complexity cost of an individual object.
+Example: 0

 ## Primary tools used